SP2-Consortium/SP2-Speech-Corpus/README.md

 ##Contents

 The corpus contains recordings of 50 pairs of sentences comprising a sentence with predetermined emphasis and one without.
 The sentences are divided in 5 groups according to the type of emphasis:
-    1. Emphasis on one word
+*  A. Emphasis on one word,
-    2. Emphasis early on in the sentence
+* B. Emphasis early on in the sentence,
-    3. Contrastive emphasis
+* C. Contrastive emphasis,
-    4. Contrastive emphasis in a question
+* D. Contrastive emphasis in a question, and
-    5. Emphasis as a result of a semantic focus on a relatively large constituent
+* E. Emphasis as a result of a semantic focus on a relatively large constituent.

 In the initial commit there are recordings from 8 speakers in 6 languages: English, French, German, Hungarian, Serbian, and Macedonian.
 Contributions are welcome.